Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 A legendary Porto food dish, Tripas a Moda do Porto is a meal of tripe, sausages and beans.
 The classic cuisine – from which the people of Porto get their nickname, “Tripeiros” – was invented during the Age of Discoveries.

-It is said that a ship was setting sail from Porto and all of the available meat was stocked on the boat, leaving only the casings behind for the people to eat.
-Rather than despair, the citizens created a meal of tripe, Tripas a Moda do Porto, which has been famous ever since.
+It is said that a ship setting sail from Porto loaded all of the available meat on the boat, leaving only the casings behind for the people to eat.
+Rather than despair, the scrappy citizens created a meal of tripe, Tripas a Moda do Porto, which has been (in)famous ever since!

 More Porto, Portugal Best Restaurants

-We have already highlighted our favorite places to eat in Porto, but fellow travelers looking for specialty restaurants might want to check out these places.
+We’ve highlighted our favorite places to eat in Porto, but fellow travelers looking for specialty restaurants might want to consider these establishments.

 Michelin Star Restaurants in Porto

-Porto food and drink are among the best in the world – so it’s not surprising that there are several Porto Michelin Star restaurants.
-Visitors who want to dine at a Michelin Star restaurant in Porto have many options – and we are highlighting just a couple of the top picks.
+Porto food is becoming recognized around the world – so it’s not surprising that there are several Porto Michelin Star restaurants.
+Visitors who want to dine at a Michelin Star restaurant in Porto actually have many options – and we are highlighting a couple of the top picks.
 (Here’s the full list of current Michelin Starred Porto Restaurants.)

 Casa de Cha da Boa Nova

 Headed by Chef Ricardo Costa, the Yeatman offers an inventive menu, excellent wine pairings and superior service.
-Located in Vila Nova de Gaia, the restaurant offers fantastic views of the Douro River.
+Located in Vila Nova de Gaia, the restaurant provides fantastic views of the Douro River.

 Best Breakfast in Porto, Portugal

 Travelers have many choices for places to eat breakfast in Porto.
-The most popular – and one of the most expensive – Porto breakfast spots is Majestic Café (MAP).
+The most popular – and one of the most expensive – Porto breakfast spots is Majestic Café.

 The landmark restaurant is considered to be one of the most beautifully decorated establishments in the city.
 It opened in 1921 – and is complete with chandeliers, mirrors and marble.
 There is often a long wait at Majestic Café.

-If you don’t want to wait, go to Café A Brasileira (MAP) instead.
+If you don’t have time to kill for a table at Majestic, go to Café A Brasileira instead.
 The décor is similar, but it is less expensive and there are seldom lines.

 Vegan Food Porto

-Being a vegan in Porto is not easy.
-Meat and seafood are part of the Porto food culture – which often leaves vegan and vegetarian visitors wondering where to eat in Porto, Portugal.
+Being a vegan in Portugal was long a difficult task.
+Meat and seafood are part of the food culture – which often leaves vegan and vegetarian visitors wondering where to eat in Porto.

-However, with an influx in tourism, digital nomads and a surge of healthy eating around the world, there are now a few Porto restaurants that cater to (or at least include a few options for) vegetarian and vegan diets.
+However, with a surge in tourism, digital nomads and a global shift in eating habits, there are now several Porto restaurants that cater to vegetarian and vegan diets.

 Fast Food Porto